Contact Us for a Free Consultation (213) 542-0979

 Los Angeles Criminal Court System

-That lawyer is going to be able to save you a lot of time and aggravation trying to figure things out when they've already been through exactly what you're about to go through and come out the other end successfully.
-So, they can kind of give you a vision of what a successful result will be in a criminal case that you might have pending.
+That lawyer will save you a lot of time and aggravation trying to figure things out when they've already been through exactly what you're about to go through and come out the other end successfully.
+So, they can give you a vision of what a successful result will be in a criminal case you might have pending.

 Believe it or not, some people don't even know.
-They don't even realize.
-They just think Los Angeles is Los Angeles; meanwhile, they don't realize there are twenty-five courts now in Los Angeles.
+They don't even realize it.
+They think Los Angeles is Los Angeles; meanwhile, they don't realize there are twenty-five courts now in Los Angeles.
 Which court the case is in is going to be important because some of the courts are more conservative than others depending on what the offense is or what the crime is that the person is charged with.

 Criminal Case Process

-If it's a misdemeanor case, a lot of times you'll just be given a ticket and it will say at the bottom which court your case is going to be in and then you'll be able to go to that court with your attorney, or a lot of times on misdemeanor cases, your attorney can appear for you.
+If it's a misdemeanor case, a lot of times you'll just be given a ticket, and it will say at the bottom which court your case is going to be in, and then you'll be able to go to that court with your attorney, or a lot of times on misdemeanor cases, your attorney can appear for you.

 First Court Appearance is an Arraignment